 Once you choose your focus area, here are some ideas to make some positive changes for the next school year:

-- Start a pinterest board specific to that focus area.
+- Start a Pinterest board specific to that focus area.
 Start curating and compiling blog posts ideas, free resources, and even paid resources that will help you.
-All summer long, add to your pinterest board as you find things that you want to try.
+All summer long, add to your Pinterest board as you find things that you want to try.

 - Ask for help.
 Reach out to your colleagues or teachers in collaborative Facebook teaching groups and ask them for suggestions on how to improve specific areas.
-Need a good fifth grade group?
-Click here to join a fifth grade teaching group I am a part of.
+Need a good fifth-grade group?
+Click here to join a fifth-grade teaching group I am a part of.

 - Seek out a professional development book.
 My focus for next year is to tighten up my writing instruction, specifically in the area of writing conferences and revising and editing.
-As you can see on this Instagram post, I purchased a few books with that focus in mind.

 Now, that I have the obvious areas that went well and did not go well, I like to specifically reflect on the following areas.